-One thing to be aware of is that Erasmus+ Programme requires that courses that you take abroad are recognized at home university and become part of your transcript of records.
+Important: Erasmus+ Programme requires courses that you take abroad be recognized by the home university and become part of your transcript of records.

 • Should I leave the ECTS field blank if the course catalogue does not specify the ECTS?

 It is preferable that you get in touch with the receiving university to clarify it.